ravecalangi/100-days-of-javascript/13. form-validation/README.md

 **Example Input/Output:**
 - Input:
-Name: Juan Dela Cruz
+Name: Rave Calangi
 Phone: 9123456789
-Email: juandelacruz@gmail.com
+Email: justincalangi@gmail.com

 Message: This is a sample message with more than twenty characters.